carbon-language/carbon-lang/llvm/docs/HowToAddABuilder.rst

 #.
 Install buildslave (currently we are using buildbot version 0.8.5).
-   Depending on the platform, buildslave could be available to download and install with your packet manager, or you can download it directly from `<http://trac.buildbot.net>`_ and install it manually.
+   Depending on the platform, buildslave could be available to download and install with your package manager, or you can download it directly from `<http://trac.buildbot.net>`_ and install it manually.

 #.
 Create a designated user account, your buildslave will be running under,